Meepster99/GBAStranger/README.md

 purchase and install Void Stranger on [itch](https://system-erasure.itch.io/void-stranger) or [steam](https://store.steampowered.com/app/2121980/Void_Stranger/)

-MAKE SURE TO INSTALL THE 1.0.6 BETA VERSION

 clone the repo, and do `git submodule update --init --recursive` in the repo's root directory

 run convertAllAssets.py, located in the misc folder